BGDlab/annotation-helper-tools/README.md

 ## Next Steps

 Contact the project maintainer to return the updated reliability ratings file and obtain more reports to grade.

+## Release Notes

+### 2024-05-17

+**TL;DR**
+- Diagnosis (dx) filter incorporated into report queuing: for any defined project cohort, any patients who have diagnoses that disqualify them from the study are filtered out before they can be added to a grader's queue
+- Flag for clinician review: if during a group review session a decision about the grade of a flagged report cannot be reached, the report can be given a grade of -2 to bump it into a separate queue for clinician review.

+**Details**
+- Expanded cohort definition: each project cohort is defined using a project name ("SLIP", "SLIP Adolescents", "SLIP Elementary", etc.), a SQL query stored in a .txt file to identify patients within given age limits and scans obtained within a certain period of time, and an optional .csv file containing phecodes marked as exclude (specific format)
+- Diagnosis filter incorporated: for a defined project cohort, there is an option to include a table of phecodes to exclude.
+When reports for that project are added to a grader's report queue, they first undergo filtering to prevent patients with excluded diagnoses from being added to the table.
+- Flag for clinician review: a second level of report flagging (-2) has been added.
+It is currently set up to only be available during review of reports previously flagged with the -1 grade.
+There is the potential to expand the availability of the -2 flag in the future.